DL1XY/vintage-soundchip-collection/README.md

 # 8 Bit Sound Chips
-This is my personal collection of sound chips and programmable sound generators (PSG) of the home computer era (1970s–1990s).
+This is my personal collection of sound chips and programmable sound generators (PSG).
+Datasheets, Service Manuals and everything I think could be useful to create own circuits is in the subfolders.

 + [8245](8245)
 + [AY-3-8910](AY-3-8910)